AdaCore/spark2014/lrm/source/packages.rst

 #.
 The Initial Condition Aspect must follow the
    Abstract State Aspect, Depends aspect and Initializes aspect if they are present.
-#.
-The predicate of an Initial Condition Aspect appearing in a
-   package Q has extended visibility.
-It may reference declarations from the visible part of Q.

 .. centered:: **Static Semantics**